Art-ut-Kia/A429_Piksi/README.md

 # A429_Piksi
-ARINC429 interface for Swift Navigation Piksi Multi (more details [in the wiki](https://github.com/Art-ut-Kia/A429_Piksi/wiki))
+ARINC429 interface and aluminium enclosure for Swift Navigation Piksi Multi (more details [in the wiki](https://github.com/Art-ut-Kia/A429_Piksi/wiki))

 <img src="https://raw.githubusercontent.com/Art-ut-Kia/A429_Piksi/master/wiki%20illustrations/Piksi429_box.png"
 width="500">